zahidin/rekunative/README.md

     |-- template
         |-- components
 |-- src
+    |-- _navigators
     |-- screens
         |-- examples
 ```

 We need your help to make some components to make our generator works (U can see the list below).
 Create your components file inside "rekunative/template/components" folder.
+To test your component, simply add your working class inside "src/screens/examples" folder, don't forget to add the routing inside the "_navigators/index.js" file.

 |       Components         | Status  |
 |--------------------|:-----:|